xavierbriole/portfolio/src/content/apps/celebraite/privacy.md

 ---
 title: Celebraite
 slug: celebraite
-lastUpdatedDate: 2024-12-28
+lastUpdatedDate: 2025-08-26
 ---

 ## No Collection of Personal Data

 I want to assure you that Celebraite does not collect any personal data from its users.
 No information such as name, email address, location, or any other personal data is required or stored by Celebraite.

+## OpenAI and Contact Information

+Celebraite uses OpenAI to generate birthday messages, but your contact information is never sent to OpenAI.
+The app sends only template prompt with placeholder variables (e.g., `{FIRST_NAME}`, `{AGE}`) to OpenAI.
+OpenAI returns non-personalized messages that preserve those placeholders.
+Then, the app replaces the placeholders locally on your device with the actual contact information.
+Your contact details remain private and are processed entirely on your device.

 ## Anonymous Data Collected

-While I do not collect personal data, Celebraite may collect anonymous information for statistical and user experience improvement purposes.
+While Celebraite does not collect personal data, the app may collect anonymous information for statistical and user experience improvement purposes.
 This information may include aggregated data on application usage, popular features, potential errors, etc.

 ## Cookies and Similar Technologies